Smart Building Equipment: Complete Guide to Modern Automation Systems and Energy Efficiency

 How does a building automation system work?

-What role does IoT play in smart buildings?
+What role does IoT play?

-Are smart buildings only used in commercial properties?
+Are smart buildings only for commercial use?

-How do smart buildings improve energy efficiency?
+How do they improve energy efficiency?

 Conclusion